msi-ris/Tutorials/mpgi_msi.md

 <div class="info" markdown="1">

-This is actually an overly-simple description of the levels of parallelization that can happen in computing.
+This is very much an overly-simple description of the levels of parallelization that can happen in computing.
 There are whole books and computer science courses that are taught on the subject.
 I am not a computer scientist, software engineer, nor a professional programmer, so my knowledge of the topic is